How to Host a Game Night Using Amazon Echo Buttons

 You’ll have to hit the correct colors to make it to the next round.
 And to no surprise, each successive round ramps up the speed.
 It’s a fun game that will get your adrenaline rushing.

-Thanks to Amazon’s first Alexa gadget, game night is taking a big step up.
-Whether you’re in the mood for some cutthroat trivia action with friends, or a relaxing night of gaming fun with family, Echo Buttons make the Alexa experience even more enjoyable.
+Whether you’re in the mood for some cutthroat trivia action with friends, or a relaxing night of gaming fun with the family, Echo Buttons can make any gaming night more enjoyable.